microsoft/garnet/website/docs/commands/etag-commands.md

 Below is the expected behavior of ETag-associated key-value pairs when non-ETag commands are used.

-- **SET, MSET, BITOP**: These commands will replace an existing ETag-associated key-value pair with a non-ETag key-value pair, effectively removing the ETag.
+- **MSET, BITOP**: These commands will replace an existing ETag-associated key-value pair with a non-ETag key-value pair, effectively removing the ETag.
+- **SET**: If only if used with additional option "RETAINETAG" will update the etag while inserting the key-value pair over the existing key-value pair.
 - **RENAME**: Renaming an ETag-associated key-value pair will reset the ETag to 0 for the renamed key.

 ---